Paris, France

 Arc de Triomphe du Carrousel

-Eiffel Tower, the symbol of Paris
+The Eiffel Tower, the symbol of Paris

-Its work started 1887, towers 300 meters high, equivalent to 1000 feet, built with 2,500,000 rivets, 7,300 tons of Iron, 60 tons of paint, and five lifts.
+Its work started in 1887, with towers 300 meters high, equivalent to 1000 feet, built using 2,500,000 rivets, 7,300 tons of iron, 60 tons of paint, and five lifts.

 Saine Chapelle